In this Gardener's HQ guide, we'll explore cultivating Acidanthera plants in your garden, indoor spaces, and other settings.

 Acidanthera bicolor - (Gladiolus Callianthus) picture by audreyjm529

-It is best to plant Acidanthera bulbs at a depth of 9 to 15 cm, and a spacing that is 15 to 30 cm apart in the late spring.
+It is best to plant Acidanthera bulbs at a depth of 9 to 15 cm (4 to 6 inches).
+Use a spacing of about 15 to 30 cm (6 to 12 inches) apart in the late spring.